Cretan Greek: Usage and settings

 Today, the Cretan dialect is rarely used in writing.
 However, Cretan Greeks normally communicate with each other in speech using this dialect.
 Cretan does not differ greatly from the other Greek dialects or from Standard Greek, leading to a fairly high level of mutual intelligibility.
-Many organizations of Cretans aim to preserve their culture, including their dialect; as such, the dialect does not seem to be in danger of extinction.
+Many organisations of Cretans aim to preserve their culture, including their dialect; as such, the dialect does not seem to be in danger of extinction.

 History

 Like all other modern Greek dialects (except Tsakonian and, to some extent, Griko), Cretan evolved from Koine.
 Its structure and vocabulary have preserved some features that distinguish it from standard Greek, owing to the distance of Crete from other main Greek centers.

 Cretan Greek also shows influences from other languages.
 The conquest of Crete by the Andalusian Moors in 824 left behind mainly toponyms.
-However, Venetian influence proved to be stronger since the island remained under Venetian control for nearly five centuries.
-To this day, many toponyms, names, and other local words stem from the Venetian language of early modern times, which came to reinforce the Latin influence from antiquity and the early Byzantine Empire.
+Venetian influence proved to be stronger, since the island remained under Venetian control for nearly five centuries.
+To this day, many toponyms, names, and other local words stem from the Venetian language of early modern times, which came to reinforce Latin influences from antiquity and the early Byzantine Empire.
 Following the Ottoman conquest of 1669, Turkish words entered the vocabulary of Cretans as well.
-Borrowings, as usual, are mainly lexical; Arabic, Turkish, and Venetian had little or no effect on grammar and syntax.
-With the beginning of the 20th century and the evolution of technology and tourism, English, French, and German terms are widely used.
+Borrowings, as usual, were mainly lexical; Arabic, Turkish, and Venetian had little or no effect on grammar and syntax.
+With the beginning of the 20th century and the evolution of technology and tourism, English, French, and German terms became widely used.